eclipse/kapua/docs/developer-guide/en/building.md

 We use `gitbook` to build the documentation.

-## How to build

-Kapua is being compiled with Maven.

-You can run the Kapua full build issuing the command:
+## Tests Execution

+This section instructs how to execute locally project's tests, if you are not interested (for example, considering that these tests are part of the GitHub CI process) you can skip to the next section

+## Docker images building

+Keep in mind that Kapua Docker images are hosted under [Kapua DockerHub account](https://hub.docker.com/r/kapua/).
+If your interest is to build Kapua Docker images by yourself, and you didn't do it in the previous step, execute Maven build with `docker` profile enabled:

-    mvn clean install
+    mvn clean install -Pdocker -DskipTests

-Don't forget to also add the `console` Maven profile if you are interested in building the Web Console as well:
+Add the `console` profile to generate also the Web Console docker image:

-    mvn clean install -Pconsole
+    mvn clean install -Pdocker,console -DskipTests

-If you only want to run Kapua locally for testing you can speed up the build by using:
+If you want to speed up the build process you can ask Maven to ignore `-SNAPSHOT` updates force it to use only locally present artifacts with the `dev` profile.

-    mvn clean install -Pdev -DskipTests=true
+    mvn clean install -Pdocker,dev -DskipTests

-Again, add the `console` profile as well if needed:
+Again, don't forget the `console` profile if the Web Console image is needed:

-    mvn clean install -Pdev,console -DskipTests=true
+    mvn clean install -Pdocker,dev,console -DskipTests

 ## Security Scan